bevyengine/bevy-website/release-content/0.16/release-notes/17840_Parallel_Transform_Propagation.md

 This made transform propagation a prime candidate for some serious optimization work, and Bevy 0.16 comes with *two* impressive performance optimizations.

 The first optimization improves our parallelization strategies.
-While we were already going splitting the work across threads, better work sharing, parallelization across trees and a leaf vs non-leaf split to optimize cache coherency made a huge difference.
+While we were already splitting the work across threads, better work sharing, parallelization across trees and a leaf vs non-leaf split to optimize cache coherency made a huge difference.

 The second optimization focuses on saving work for trees where none of the objects have moved.